Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Results

-In Figure \ref{fig:H0_precision} we present the precision on $H_0$ obtained in a flat $\Lambda$CDM cosmology and uniform priors for the matter density $\Omega_m \in [0.0,1.0]$, $H_0 \in [20,140]$ km/s/Mpc, and $\lambda \in [0.0,1.0]$, as a function of the number of events in the LVK design and LVK A+ scenarios, for different input values of $\lambda$, and for the two different AGN number density considered ($n_{\rm AGN}=10^{-4.75}$ Mpc$^{-3}$ for the left panel, and $n_{\rm AGN}=10^{-4.5}$ Mpc$^{-3}$ for the right panel of Figure \ref{fig:H0_precision}).
+In Figure \ref{fig:H0_precision}, we present the precision on $H_0$ obtained in a flat $\Lambda$CDM cosmology with two choices of uniform priors for the matter density $\Omega_m$, $\Omega_m \in [0.0,1.0]$ in the top panel and $\Omega_m \in [0.25,0.35]$, corresponding to $\sim 5\sigma$ around the best fit Planck Cosmology value from \cite{planckcolab}, in the bottom panel.
+The prior in the Hubble constant is uniform $H_0 \in [20,140]$ km/s/Mpc, and $\lambda \in [0.0,1.0]$, as a function of the number of events in the LVK design and LVK A+ scenarios, for different input values of $\lambda$, and for the two different AGN number density considered ($n_{\rm AGN}=10^{-4.75}$ Mpc$^{-3}$ for the filled symbols, and $n_{\rm AGN}=10^{-4}$ Mpc$^{-3}$ for the empty symbols of Figure \ref{fig:H0_precision}).
 The points shown represent the median and the errorbars represent the $68\%$ credible interval using $10$ different runs.
-While the number of runs considered is on the low side for a sample that should ideally be used to derive statistics, the computational time required for a larger number of runs for all the scenarios considered is prohibitive for larger numbers of runs.
-The filled data points assume that the fraction of AGN flaring is $10^{-4}$, while for the empty ones it is $10^{-3}$.
+While the number of runs considered is on the low side for a sample that should ideally be used to derive statistics, the computational time required for a larger number of runs for all the scenarios considered would be prohibitive.

 The number of events shown corresponds to the median expectation in \cite{Abbott2020_prospects} per year in O4, i.e. $\sim 80$ events for LVK and the median expectation in \cite{petrov2022data} of $\sim 500$ events in LVK A+ (since O5 prospects are not included in the official LVK forecasts of \cite{Abbott2020_prospects}).
-O4 is currently scheduled for $18$ months of data acquisition, hence the median in the whole O4 run could be pushed to $\sim 120$ following \cite{Abbott2020_prospects}.
-Therefore, for the current observing run, the expectations might be in between LVK 80 and 160.
+O4 is currently scheduled for $\sim 22$ months of data acquisition, hence the median in the whole O4 run could be pushed close to $\sim 150$.
+Therefore, for the current observing run, the expectations might be close to what we report for 160 events.
 Note that \cite{petrov2022data} find a median of $106$ BBH detections in O4, and considering the uncertainties we could have up to $171$ events per year during O4.
-However, they use a signal-to-noise ratio (SNR) cut that is less stringent than what we use in the simulations here, so that even if more events are expected in their case compared to \cite{Abbott2020_prospects}, they are likely to have worse localization than those we consider here, so that $\sim 120$ events for O4 is still a reasonable assumption for this work.
+However, they use a signal-to-noise ratio (SNR) cut that is less stringent than what we use in the simulations here (which is similar to \cite{Abbott2020_prospects}), so that even if more events are expected in their case compared to \cite{Abbott2020_prospects}, they are likely to have worse localization than those we consider here, so that $\sim 120$ events for O4 is still a reasonable assumption for this work.